Shoot From Below Set

 To align the jet with the drops, I start by making a drop from the top and eyeballing where it lands.
 I then move the bottom nozzle to where the drop hits.
 I make another drop and adjust the position of the nozzle repeating the process until the drop hits the nozzle fairly central (this is the same technique I use for regular drops when gauging the Worthington Jet).
 I then add a jet and make very minor adjustments until I get the collision I want.

-I use fairly low pressure and normally keep the bottom jet around 2 psi for nozzles with 2mm openings and maybe 1 psi for smaller bore nozzles.
+I use fairly low pressure and normally keep the bottom jet around 2 or 3 psi for nozzles with 2mm openings and maybe 1 or 2 psi for smaller bore nozzles.
 One of the reasons for this is the mess.
-I live in a small apartment and use the dining table in the main room and so have to keep the mess to a minimum.
+I live in a small apartment and use the dining table in the main room as my work bench and have to keep the mess to a minimum.
 A higher pressure means bigger splashes and different shapes but also means more mess.